 In short, no. Most places in the world do not permit a legally recognized marriage union between more than two people (often a man and a woman).
 There are some places in the world where a man can marry more than one woman, but a woman can’t have multiple spouses.
 In countries where any type of polyamorous structure is legal, they’ll be in Africa or Asia.
-In the United States, polyamorous weddings are not legal.
-In Utah, the criminal punishment for polygamy has been reduced from a felony to a misdemeanor, and in the town of Somerville MA polyamorous civil unions are permitted.
+In the United States, polyamorous marriages are not legal.
+In Utah, the criminal punishment for polygamy has been reduced from a felony to a misdemeanor, and in Massachusetts multi-person domestic partnerships are recognized in Somerville, Cambridge, and Arlington.

 How do polyamorous weddings work?

 Because polyamorous marriage is not legal, the majority of polyamorous weddings are commitment ceremonies with no legal backing.
 Unlike legal marriage or civil unions, these ceremonies do not provide any special rights or privileges for its members.
 Instead, these are ceremonies for members of a polycule to formalize their relationship and take “the next step” in a way that expresses who they are.